ACINQ/eclair/README.md

 #### Linux, MacOs or manual install on Windows

-You need to first install java, more precisely a JRE 1.8.
+You need to first install java, more precisely a [JRE 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).

+**Note:** If you are using the OpenJDK JRE, you will need to build OpenJFX yourself, or run the application in `--headless` mode.

 Then download the latest fat jar and run:
 ```shell